 Alex Zucker is an award winning translator of Czech literature.
 Since 2018, he has been a member of the Cidilla & Co. literary translator’s collective.

 Helene Tursten is a prolific Nordic crime writer best known for her Irene Huss series.
-After the success of her noir short story collection, An Elderly Lady is up to No Good, Tursten is back with a with the second installation in this wickedly delightful series—don’t let it fly under your radar!
-Available for pre-order now!
+After the success of her noir short story collection, An Elderly Lady is up to No Good, Tursten is back with a with the second installation in this wickedly delightful series.

 Don’t let her age fool you.
 Maud may be nearly ninety, but if you cross her, this elderly lady is more sinister than sweet.
 Just when things have finally cooled down for 88-year-old Maud after the disturbing discovery of a dead body in her apartment in Gothenburg, a couple of detectives return to her doorstep, ruining a perfectly good afternoon.
 Though Maud deftly dodges their questions with the skill of an Olympic gymnast a fifth of her age, she wonders if suspicion has fallen on her, little old lady that she is.
 The truth is, ever since Maud was a girl, death has seemed to follow her.